-UN-004-34 I
+UN-004-34 Duration: 2 days

 Financial Services Training (Local Leaders and Staff)

 This training involves working with local staff, including officers, on financial best practices, maintenance of financial records, accounting programs and all matters related to maintaining good financial records.
 The allotted time is dependent upon the needs of your local.